 This is a tricky metal to put into a nice neat little box.
 Brass jewelry wire is also called Jeweler’s Brass, Red Brass, or Nu Gold.
-I’m not a fan of yellow metals, so I don’t use brass wire for my jewelry.
-It will technically work for most of my designs, however, so give it a shot if you want to achieve a look that’s similar to gold, or if you want an antiqued brass finish.
+I’m not a fan of yellow metals, so I don’t use a lot of brass wire for my jewelry.
+It will work for most of my designs, though.
+So, give it a shot if you want to achieve a look that’s similar to gold, or if you want an antiqued brass finish.

 The trouble I have with brass is that there are multiple alloy formulas all marketed as brass.
 This makes it very difficult to predict how hard the wire will be or how it will respond to heat.

 I recently tried balling some jeweler’s brass wire with my butane torch, and I had mixed results.
 I was able to ball smaller gauges of wire.
 But I found that the wire discolored quite a bit.
 The balled ends ended up looking more like copper than brass.

 Keep that in mind if you want to try using brass wire for my tutorials.
 It should work fine for something like my Chalice Necklace, for instance, but I don’t recommend it for my Twig Earrings.
 Also be aware that although you can buy half-hard and dead soft brass wire, it will feel very different than half-hard and dead soft copper wire.

 Because of the zinc content, brass wire is a lot harder and springier than copper.
 So, it will take more physical effort to form it and to get a nice tight weave.
 Jeweler’s Brass does have a color very similar to 14K yellow gold, though.
 If that color appeals to you, give it a try and let me know how it turns out.
 I’d love to see your work as well as learn from your experience with brass wire.